Looking for an effective method to transfer photos from your iPhone to your computer? This post has got you covered, my friend!

 Before opening the app, make sure that both devices are connected to the same Wi-Fi network.
 As I mentioned, if there is no Wi-Fi network available or you don’t want to connect to a public network, you can turn on Personal Hotspot on the iPhone, then use your PC to connect to this hotspot.
 Connection established!

-Once the two devices are connected, launch Zapya on both.
-On your iPhone, tap on the Transfer button, your PC should appear on the iPhone app’s radar like in the screenshot above.
+Now launch the Zapya apps on both your iPhone and PC.
+On your iPhone, tap on the Transfer button, your PC should appear on the iPhone app’s radar like in the screenshot below.
 Just click on it to connect.

 Now, select the photos you want to copy to your PC.
 Not only photos but you can also select videos, music, contact as well as files from other apps.
 Lastly, tap “Send” to send files to your PC.
 Your files will show up in the PC app as messages after transferring, click on the folder icon next to them to go to files’ location.

-Method 4: My Photo Stream & iCloud Photo Library
+Method 4: Sync photos across devices with My Photo Stream & iCloud Photo Library

 ∗ Requirement: the two devices need to connect to the Internet

 My Photo Stream and iCloud Photo Library are two separate options that enable you to transfer photos over the air with iCloud.
-For both, your photos will automatically upload to iCloud so you can download them to all of your devices.
+For both, your photos will automatically upload to iCloud so you will be able to download photos from your iPhone to any device.

 There are some distinctions between the two that determine when they can be used.